faberge-eggs/kibana-download-button/README.md

 # download_button

+> Kibana plugin for kibana 6.8.1
-> Download logs to the file
+  Downloads search result to the file

 ---